Arts Council of Wales launch Ideas: People: Places.

-Featured images: Inside the old Sorting Office, Historical map of Haverfordwest, Festival Flags outside the Lab, Freshwest construction workshop, Serena Korda Black Diamond Rave Boat, Toby Downing’s Skeleton by Jenny Blackmore, A Place to be: graphic, Impressions of Haverfordwest, PLATFORM branding, River of lights 2016:image by Jennie Caldwell, Llangwm Fisherwomen: Searching for the Centre.
+Featured images: Inside the old Sorting Office, Historical map of Haverfordwest, Festival Flags outside the Lab, Freshwest construction workshop, Serena Korda Black Diamond Rave Boat, Toby Downing’s Skeleton by Jenny Blackmore, A Place to be: graphic, Impressions of Haverfordwest, PLATFORM branding, River of lights 2016:image by Jennie Caldwell, Llangwm Fisherwomen: Searching for the Centre, Drawn from the past-Fran Evans.